-This Play Kit includes a mobile, standing card holder, simple black and white card set, travel card holder, complex black and white card set, black and white mittens, a wooden book, a silicone rattle with a removable ball, and the play guide.
+This Play Kit includes a mobile, standing card holder, simple black and white card set, three sensory links, complex black and white card set, black and white mittens, a wooden book, a silicone rattle with a removable ball, and the play guide.

 2. The Charmer Play Kit: 3-4 months